conan7882/CNN-Visualization/doc/deconv/README.md

 - Deconvnet for VGG19 is defined in [`CNN-Visualization/lib/nets/vgg.py`](https://github.com/conan7882/CNN-Visualization/blob/master/lib/nets/vgg.py#L325).
 - Code of example usage of deconvnet visualization is in [`CNN-Visualization/example/deconv.py`](../../example/deconv.py).
 - Images are rescale to proper size to git rid of size inconsistence issues when unpooling.
-- Feature maps are first computed for a single image.
-Then pick one activation and set all other activations in the selected feature map to be zero.
-Finally this new feature map is mapped back to input pixel space.
+- Feature maps for each level of CNN are first computed for a single image.
+Then pick one activation at a certain level and set all other activations at this level to be zero.
+Finally this new feature map of this level is mapped back to the input pixel space.
 - Weights of filters of convnet and deconvnet are shared.
 The filters of the deconvnet is the transpose version of convnet filters.
 - Switches are stored during forward pass.
 Reference of implementation of unpooling layer is [here](https://github.com/tensorflow/tensorflow/issues/2169).